Information

 • Make note of various deadlines and requirements for each application.

-• Decide whether or not you want your standardized test scores reported on your transcript.
-Turn in your SAT/ACT Release Form.
+• Decide whether or not you want your standardized test scores reported on your transcript and turn in the SAT/ACT Release Form you will be given.

 • Think about who you would like to write you a letter of recommendation.
 Select at least one core subject-area teacher.